I’m Neil Carter, and I design stuff for a living. I also make video games and draw cartoons for fun, among other things.

 For traditional drawing, I like Uni-pin and Pigma brush pens for linework and black fills.
 I generally colour with Winsor & Newton brush markers, or scan and do it digitally.
 I draw on any old cartridge paper, or marker pads.

-Recently I’ve been getting into hobbyist electronics.
+I also have an interest in hobbyist electronics.
 As well as the ever-popular Raspberry Pi and Arduino, I’ve also been playing with the Teensy LC, and I’m hoping to use it to make a little foot-pedal USB controller.

 What’s this about?